 Using mostly whole foods is a great way to get a lot of nutrients in your recipes.
 These peanut butter banana cookies are made with some legit ingredients:

 - chocolate chips

-All of those, minus the chocolate chips, are a whole food and healthy.
+All of those, minus the chocolate chips, are pretty nutrient dense.
 You can even sub cacao nibs for the chocolate chips for ultra healthy breakfast cookies (but hey, I’m all about a touch of chocolate in my life).

 You not only need to look at the ingredients in a recipes, but when you are buying those ingredients, you need to look at the labels themselves.
 Let’s take peanut butter for instance, there should be 1-2 things on the ingredient list: peanuts and maybe salt.

-Many jars out there include sugar, oil and other add ins that are simply not necessary!
-Do you need help understanding food labels?
+Many jars out there include added sugar, oil and other add ins that are simply not necessary!
+Do you need help understanding the ingredients on a food label?
 I have an awesome information guide.
 Click here to get it for free!